syncfusion-content/ej2-angular-docs/ej2-angular/ui-kit/getting-started.md

 ### Step 3: Install Dependencies and Run the App
 Run the following commands one after the other in the terminal:

-1. **Install project dependencies**
+1. **Install dependencies**
-   Run the command below to install all necessary packages related to the Angular project, the sample browser, and the Syncfusion Angular components.
+   Run the command below to install all necessary packages related to the blocks, the Syncfusion Angular components, and the sample browser.

     ![Installing the required dependencies](images/installing-the-required-dependencies.png)